mbari-org/espclient/README.md

 # ESP Client in Rust

-What: A basic ESP client implementation in Rust.
+- What: An ESP client implementation in Rust.

-Why: Learn and practice some basic Rust socket programming.
+- Why: Practice some basic Rust socket programming.

-How: Using standard Rust libraries for socket connection and some others.
+- How: Using standard Rust libraries for socket connection and some others.
-Use of more sophisticated libraries (tokio, async-std, etc.) are interesting possible variations but not the focus of this exercise, at least initially.
-Feel free to contribute if you are so inclined!

 ## Installing

-With `cargo` on your system, you can install `espclient` as follows:
+With `cargo` on your system, you can install `espclient` directly from the repo as follows:

 ```
 $ cargo install --git https://github.com/mbari-org/espclient.git